No to NATO

 The rebalancing of US foreign policy towards Asia launched by former US President Obama has undoubtedly shaped NATO policy too, raising tensions and helping to militarise the Asia-Pacific region, a part of the world with four nuclear weapon states – India, Pakistan, China and North Korea.

-NATO published a new report in 2020, designed to strengthen the ‘political’ dimension of the alliance.
+NATO published a report in 2020, designed to strengthen the ‘political’ dimension of the alliance.
 ‘NATO 2030: united for a New Era’ talks about the need to adapt with the times and address emerging and disruptive technologies.

 The stress on unity and political cohesion brings the document to its chief concern: how to maintain western dominance in a world where China is rising economically?
 NATO’s answer is to expand its orientation to the Asia Pacific, to deal with the ‘impact’ of the emerging China.
 The report itself says that NATO should treat China as a ‘full-spectrum systemic rival, rather than a purely economic player’.
 Much of the report’s content has shaped the 2022 Strategic Concept.